dolphin-emu/dolphin/Readme.md

 # Slippi Mainline

 This is a WIP effort to port the functionality of https://github.com/project-slippi/Ishiiruka to mainline Dolphin.
-Currently, we are nearly even with master upstream and close to on par with project-slippi/Ishii upstream. *Last updated 12/02/2020*
+Currently, we are close enough to upstream main and close to on par with project-slippi/Ishii main.
+Netplay functionality works everywhere except teams, playback is busted, rust code is hooked up *Last updated 2023-09-01*

 ## How can I contribute?